Leoma G. Gilley, PhD

 Leoma G. Gilley, PhD, Linguist and Author at SIL International, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements and leadership in Linguistics.

-Dr. Gilley has established herself as a leading linguist and author, demonstrating expertise in phonetics, phonology and linguistics.
+Dr. Gilley has established herself as a leading linguist and author, demonstrating expertise in linguistics, particularly in the areas of phonetics, phonology and orthography development.
 Since 2019, she has served as the author and publisher at Leoma’s Books, where she has contributed significantly to Christian literature and language development resources.
-Dr. Gilley’s work includes translating the Bible, advancing language and community development, assisting minority-language communities in developing writing systems and literature, and creating Bible translation facilities.
+Dr. Gilley’s work includes advancing language and community development, assisting minority-language communities in developing writing systems and literature, and creating an institute where Africans and others can gain competencies needed for their work in Bible translation, Scripture engagement, literacy and mother-tongue education, and language survey.

-Leveraging her former success, Dr. Gilley was appointed director of training for SIL Sub-Saharan Africa in 2007.
-In this capacity, she developed a comprehensive training program tailored to African communities, enabling them to participate in Bible translation, scripture engagement, literacy initiatives, linguistic surveys and related activities.
-Recognizing the educational gap for many participants who had only completed high school, Dr. Gilley designed a curriculum that bridged the divide between secondary education and advanced degrees.
-This initiative led to the founding of the Institute for the Development of Languages and Translation in Africa (IDELTA) in 2010.
-Under her leadership, IDELTA has successfully guided multiple cohorts through a rigorous academic program culminating in a year of bachelor’s degree-credit coursework recognized by accredited institutions in South Africa and Kenya.
-The program’s impact is evident in its ability to empower students to continue their studies toward bachelor’s degrees in their chosen fields.
+Dr. Gilley was appointed director of training for SIL Sub-Saharan Africa in 2007.
+In this capacity, she developed a comprehensive training program tailored to African communities, enabling them to make significant contributions to work in Bible translation, scripture engagement, literacy initiatives, linguistic surveys and related activities.
+Recognizing the educational gap for many participants who had only completed high school, Dr. Gilley navigated the complex relationships with universities worldwide in order to design a curriculum that bridged the divide between secondary education and advanced degrees.
+This initiative led to the founding of the Institute for the Development of Languages and Translation in Africa (iDELTA) in 2010.
+Under her leadership, iDELTA has successfully guided multiple cohorts through a rigorous academic program culminating in a year of bachelor’s degree-credit coursework recognized by accredited institutions in South Africa and Kenya.
+The program’s impact is evident in its ability to empower students to become leaders and mentors in their communities as well as continuing their studies toward bachelor’s degrees in their chosen fields.

-Dr. Gilley’s tenure with SIL International began in 1979 and continues to the present day.
-Her early assignments included extensive work with the Shilluk people of Southern Sudan, focusing on grammar, vocabulary, spelling and other language-related aspects.
-She played a pivotal role in facilitating the translation of the entire Bible into Shilluk, culminating in its dedication in 2013.
-This milestone enabled the Shilluk community to access scripture in their native language for the first time.
+Dr. Gilley’s tenure with SIL International began in 1979 and continues in a voluntary capacity to the present day.
+Her early assignments included extensive work with the Shilluk people of South Sudan, focusing on analyzing the sound system, grammar, and spelling to improve readability.
+She played a pivotal role in facilitating a usable translation of the entire Bible into Shilluk, culminating in its dedication in 2013.
+This milestone enabled the Shilluk community to more easily access scripture in their mother tongue for the first time.
 Dr. Gilley’s efforts also extended to establishing literacy programs and developing writing systems for approximately 30 minority languages through initiatives such as the Thursday Language Club.

-Currently working on her latest works, “Becoming a Mature Disciple of Jesus: An Offering Space for God,” Dr. Gilley’s book explores spiritual practices for young adults navigating early adulthood.
+Dr. GIlley’s latest book, co-authored with Carol Mullen, “Come, Find Space with God,” explores spiritual practices for young adults navigating early adulthood.
 Additionally, she is documenting IDELTA’s history with plans to provide comprehensive guidelines for those interested in replicating its success.

 For more information, please visit: